Jan-Stepien/flutter-journal/README.md

 In effect i got an app where i can add a drink and kept the current selection on the **Bloc** ( i knew there is a bloc package to use, but i wanted to fully control the flow to learn more ).
 This was a moment to start using **Firebase Realtime Database**.
-Of all the reading i knew i can embed it pretty easly to my project so i dint have to spent more time learning node.js backend creation.
+Of all the reading i knew i can embed it pretty easly to my project so i didn't have to spent more time learning backend setup.
-After few days, which i spent fighting with configuration of flutter version (after i upgraded...) i setup basic flow of reading and diplaying collection , while adding new item to database.
+After few days, which i spent fighting with configuration of flutter version (after i upgraded...)
+I setup basic flow of reading and diplaying collection , while adding new item to database.

-This was the moment when things got messy, i started implementing everything I found on instagram great idea boom right into project, splashscreen boom spending another day on it.
-Cool animations boom into project ended up in a huge mess... all the features started, project structure terrible, even naming of files got mystery...
+This was the moment when things got messy, i started implementing everything I found on instagram: great idea boom right into project, splashscreen boom spending another day on it.
+Cool animations boom into project ended up in a huge mess... all the features started, project structure terrible, even naming of files got messy...
 This brought me to the point where i need to write down specs and start working in organized way.
 So let's go.

 ### Baby steps - main app flow designing